angular/angular/aio/content/tutorial/toh-pt0.md

      ng new angular-tour-of-heroes
   </code-example>

   3. The `ng new` command prompts you for information about features to include in the initial application project.
-Accept the defaults by pressing the Enter or Return key.
+Answer 'Yes' for using Angular routing.
+Accept the defaults for the remaining information by pressing the Enter or Return key.

 The Angular CLI installs the necessary Angular `npm` packages and other dependencies.
 This can take a few minutes.